Grizzly Bears - Yellowstone National Park, WY

 Grizzly Bears (Ursus arctos horribilis), Adult and Immature

 I look this photo in the Lamar Valley portion of the park.
-A couple of years later these exact bears became a bit of a national story when the mother killed the light colored bear in this photograph when it began to mate with a male that was not the tan bears father.
+A couple of years later these exact bears became a bit of a national story when the mother killed the light colored bear in this photograph when the mother began to mate with a male that was not the tan bears father.
 This photo was taken 5/14/21 at 11:07 am.

-WeForest Donation: $32 (What is this?)
+WeForest Donation: $20 (What is this?)

 Print Number: 1/100